driuft/driuft/README.md

 <br>

 <p>
 👋 Hi there!
-I’m an Android Software Engineer at Square, where I contribute to creating awesome core product checkout experiences to empower over 2 million sellers worldwide to run their businesses on their terms. 🌎
+I’m an Android Software Engineer at Square, where I contribute to creating awesome core product checkout experiences to empower over 2 million sellers worldwide to run their businesses on their terms!

+As a Cuban immigrant, my journey has been marked by challenges and triumphs.
+I’ve transformed from an eager newcomer navigating a new language and culture to a passionate advocate for technology and inclusivity.

+I’ve had the privilege of teaching mobile development at companies like Meta (formerly Facebook) and Google, with a mission to bridge gaps and empower underrepresented minorities in tech.
+Through teaching and mentoring, I hope to inspire diverse individuals to pursue fulfilling careers in technology. 🌟

 Talk to me about:<br>
 📱 Accessibility<br>